thisago/seamlesserver/readme.md

 **[About](#about) - [Stack](#stack) - [Features](#features) - [How it Works](#how-it-works) - [Getting started](#getting-started)** - [License](#license)

+---
+> **Warning**
+> This project is't finished, the following screenshots are far away from the final version.
+Many features needs to be implemented and more tests need to be made.

+---
 <img width=250 title="Home - Logged in" src="screenshots/homeLoggedIn.png" />
 <img width=250 title="Home - Logged out" src="screenshots/homeLoggedOut.png" />
 <img width=250 title="Login" src="screenshots/login.png" />